Building a Career in Software Engineering

 You've earned your software engineering degree.
 Now it's time to land that first job and start building your career in software engineering.
 Sounds easy, but of course there's more to it than sending out a few resumes, waiting for offers and coding your way to the top after a few short years.

 So what does the software engineering career ladder look like?
-And what credentials do you need to advance your career in software engineering?
+And what credentials do you need to advance?

-According to the Bureau of Labor Statistics (BLS), software engineers who stay up-to-date with the latest technology have the best advancement opportunities.
-In fact, software engineer jobs will grow at a rate of 32 percent through 2018.
+According to the U.S. Bureau of Labor Statistics (BLS), software engineers who stay up-to-date with the latest technology have the best advancement opportunities.
+In fact, software developer jobs will grow at a rate of 22% through 2031.
 Of course, experience also plays a strong role in advancing your career in software engineering, as does the type of software engineering that you do.

 Generally speaking, software engineers fall into one of two categories: